howtotrainyourDA/first-steps-to-python/README.md

-trying to understand github and see what it's used for. new tocoding/data/tech related stuff
+trying to understand github and see what it's used for. new to coding/data/tech related stuff